gryphonshafer/exact-cli/README.md

 # DESCRIPTION

-[exact::cli](https://metacpan.org/pod/exact::cli) is command-line interface helper utilities extension for [exact](https://metacpan.org/pod/exact).
+[exact::cli](https://metacpan.org/pod/exact%3A%3Acli) is command-line interface helper utilities extension for [exact](https://metacpan.org/pod/exact).
-It effectively is an integration of [Util::CommandLine](https://metacpan.org/pod/Util::CommandLine) with [exact](https://metacpan.org/pod/exact).
+It effectively is an integration of [Util::CommandLine](https://metacpan.org/pod/Util%3A%3ACommandLine) with [exact](https://metacpan.org/pod/exact).
-Consult the [Util::CommandLine](https://metacpan.org/pod/Util::CommandLine) documentation for additional information.
+Consult the [Util::CommandLine](https://metacpan.org/pod/Util%3A%3ACommandLine) documentation for additional information.
-See the [exact](https://metacpan.org/pod/exact) documentation for additional informatioh about extensions.
-The intended use of [exact::cli](https://metacpan.org/pod/exact::cli) is via the extension interface of [exact](https://metacpan.org/pod/exact).
+See the [exact](https://metacpan.org/pod/exact) documentation for additional information about extensions.
+The intended use of [exact::cli](https://metacpan.org/pod/exact%3A%3Acli) is via the extension interface of [exact](https://metacpan.org/pod/exact).

     use exact -cli, -conf, -noutf8;